 Join us for a conversation between artist Shanequa Gay and Lauren Turner, the Ackland’s assistant curator for the collection.
 They will discuss Gay’s commissioned installation holding space for nobility: a memorial for Breonna Taylor, which is now on view in the Ackland’s ART& gallery.
 Registration is required; click here to register.

-This installation and related programming have been made possible by the generous support of Dorothy Heninger, James Keith Brown, and Eric Diefenbach.
+This installation and related programming have been made possible by the generous support of Dorothy L. Heninger, James Keith Brown, and Eric Diefenbach.